 People started flagging problems at 9 AM instead of 4 PM.
 Before, our designer would struggle silently with unclear specs for hours before finally pinging someone.
 After I started asking "is anything on your plate unclear?", those problems surfaced in the morning standup and got resolved in five minutes.

 We stopped having as many follow-up meetings.
 When blockers surface early, you don't need the 3 PM "emergency sync" that eats another 30 minutes of everyone's afternoon.
 Over three months, we went from about 14 meetings per week as a team to 9.
 That's not nothing.
+(Curious what those extra meetings were costing us?
+Try our free Meeting Cost Calculator.)
+If you're rethinking how often your team meets in general, our guide on meeting cadence breaks down the right rhythm for every meeting type.

 Quick Daily Check-In Questions